dananthonyobrien/dananthonyobrien_website/dananthonyobrien_website/index.markdown

 layout: home
 ---
 Dan A. O'Brien is a writer, editor, and teacher, with a passion for texts and technology.
+He has published widely and taught writing skills in Ireland and the Americas.
+He now works in technical writing and information development and is currently pursuing a Higher Diploma in Computer Science.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /